 Alfalfa sprouts are packed with kidney-friendly compounds.
 They are full of vitamins and minerals that boost the health of your kidney, bladder, and prostate.
 They also have anti-arthritic properties, which, in turn, can help to prevent gout.2

-How To: Top your salads with alfalfa sprouts, add them into sandwiches or simply over your meals.
+How To: Top your salads with alfalfa sprouts, add them

 2. Apple Cider Vinegar